Encephalartos dyerianus: Description

-The stem reaches 4 m in height by 60 cm in diameter.

-The leaves are 140–170 cm long, opaque blue-silver, slightly inclined.
-The petiole is straight and has up to six spines.
-The leaflets are 17–24 cm long and 13–18 mm wide.
-They have toothed edges and are inserted into the leaf forming angles of 45-80°.
-At the base of the leaf the leaflets are reduced to thorns.

-The spine is normally straight and stiff, but can sometimes be slightly twisted.

-It is a dioecious species, with ovoid blue-green or yellow male cones 30–50 cm long by 9–12 cm in diameter, and blue-green or yellow ovoid female cones 30–60 cm long by 10–20 cm in diameter.

-The seeds are elongated, with dimensions 40–45 mm for 25–30 mm, with a yellow or orange-brown sarcotesta.
+This cycad's stem grows up to 4 m tall and 60 cm wide.
+Its leaves are 140–170 cm long, blue-silver, slightly inclined, with straight petioles containing up to six spines.
+Leaflets are 17–24 cm long, 13–18 mm wide, toothed, and form angles of 45-80° with the leaf.
+Near the base, leaflets turn into thorns.
+The spine is typically straight but can be slightly twisted.
+This species is dioecious, with male cones 30–50 cm long, 9–12 cm in diameter, and blue-green or yellow; female cones are 30–60 cm long, 10–20 cm in diameter, and also blue-green or yellow.
+Seeds are elongated, 40–45 mm long, 25–30 mm wide, with a yellow or orange-brown sarcotesta.

 Range and habitat

 It is native to the lowveld of eastern Limpopo.
 It occurs on slopes of low granite hills in the Gravelotte Rocky Bushveld, in either open grassland or shrubland.